-Frog symbolism is one of the most overlooked forms of animal symbolism out there.
+Frog spiritual meaning is one of the most overlooked forms of animal symbolism out there.
 However, frogs are considered powerful symbols of transformation and change.
-They can go from a tiny tadpole to a giant frog in a few months, which is why their spiritual meaning is associated with metamorphosis and rebirth.
+They can go from tiny tadpoles to giant frogs in a few months, which is why their symbolism is associated with metamorphosis and rebirth.

 Animal symbolism frequently appears in the traditions of earth-based spiritual practices.
 Animals manifest in synchronistic moments, dreams, visions, or other manners.
 Animal appearances are significant, yet their meaning might be difficult to understand.

 There is often an eagerness among spiritual communities and practitioners to connect all animal symbolism to the rituals and beliefs of indigenous Native Americans.
-Most of the time, these assumptions are entirely inaccurate or overlook other cultures’ spiritual meanings like Celtic animal symbolism.
+These assumptions are often entirely inaccurate or overlook other cultures’ spiritual meanings, like Celtic animal symbolism.

 Animal symbolism is a deeply personal spiritual practice that cannot be fully described in a blog post.
 Any explanation given in a book or blog post pales in comparison to your personal experience.
 However, by reading this information, you’ll understand each animal’s spiritual journey, which will help your interpretation.